arturbenevides/MSc_Geophysics/Análise de Dimensionalidade/Readme.md

-# Dimensionality of Iguatu basin using Waldim's method
+# Dimensionality analysis of Iguatu basin using Waldim and phase tensor methods

 ## Location of soundings: